 Click Next.
 Wait while SQL Server Setup program files are installed on the server.

-In Setup Role, select SQL Server PowerPivot for SharePoint.
+On the Setup Role page, select SQL Server PowerPivot for SharePoint.

 Optionally, you can add an instance of the Database Engine to your installation.
 You might do this if you are setting up a new farm and need a database server to run the farm’s configuration and content databases.
 If you add the Database Engine, it will be installed as a PowerPivot named instance.
 Whenever you need to specify a connection to this instance (for example, in the farm configuration wizard if you are using that wizard to configure the farm), enter the database name in this format: <servername>\PowerPivot.